 So which is better?
 Why have static typing when speed isn’t improved?
 Let’s compare the two languages.

 When multiple people on a software development team code their own way, that code is much harder to read and develop off of.
-The bigger the program the messier it becomes until it’s too difficult to tell what goes where and even the people who made the code don’t remember how it works.
+The bigger the program the messier it becomes.
+That is until it’s too difficult to tell what goes where and even the people who made the code don’t remember how it works.

 Despite the advantages offered by TypeScript, it comes with the downside of reduced readability for most developers.
 Readability is subjective, however, most programmers agree that the more cluttered code is, the less readable it is (as long as there isn’t too much boilerplate code).